Utopian socialism

 Utopian socialism is the term often used to describe the first current of modern socialism and socialist thought as exemplified by the work of Henri de Saint-Simon, Charles Fourier, Étienne Cabet, and Robert Owen.
-Utopian socialism is often described as the presentation of visions and outlines for imaginary or futuristic ideal societies, with positive ideals being the main reason for moving society in such a direction.
-Later socialists and critics of utopian socialism viewed utopian socialism as not being grounded in actual material conditions of existing society.
-These visions of ideal societies competed with revolutionary and social democratic movements.
+Utopian socialism is often described as the presentation of visions and outlines for imaginary or futuristic ideal and socialist societies that pursue ideals of positive inter-personal relationships separate from capitalist mechanisms.
+However, later socialists such as the Marxists and the critics of socialism both disparaged utopian socialism as not being grounded in actual material conditions of existing society.
+Utopian socialist visions of ideal societies compete with revolutionary and social democratic movements.

-As a term or label, utopian socialism is most often applied to, or used to define, those socialists who lived in the first quarter of the 19th century who were ascribed the label utopian by later socialists as a pejorative in order to imply naïveté and to dismiss their ideas as fanciful and unrealistic.
-A similar school of thought that emerged in the early 20th century which makes the case for socialism on moral grounds is ethical socialism.
+Later socialists have applied the term utopian socialism to socialists who lived in the first quarter of the 19th century.
+They used the term as a pejorative in order to dismiss the ideas of the earlier thinkers as fanciful and unrealistic.
+Ethical socialism, a similar school of thought that emerged in the early 20th century, makes the case for socialism on moral grounds and is sometimes also disparaged.

-One key difference between utopian socialists and other socialists such as most anarchists and Marxists is that utopian socialists generally do not believe any form of class struggle or social revolution is necessary for socialism to emerge.
-Utopian socialists believe that people of all classes can voluntarily adopt their plan for society if it is presented convincingly.
-They feel their form of cooperative socialism can be established among like-minded people within the existing society and that their small communities can demonstrate the feasibility of their plan for society.
+The anarchists and Marxists who dismissed utopian socialism did so because utopian socialists generally did not believe that class struggle or social revolution was necessary for socialism to emerge.
+Utopian socialists believed that people of all classes could voluntarily adopt their plan for society if it were presented convincingly.
+Cooperative socialism could be established among like-minded people in small communities that would demonstrate the feasibility of their plan for the broader society.
 Because of this tendency, utopian socialism was also related to classical radicalism, a left-wing liberal ideology.

 Development

-The term utopian socialism was introduced by Karl Marx in "For a Ruthless Criticism of Everything" in 1843 and then developed in The Communist Manifesto in 1848.
-The term was used by later socialist thinkers to describe early socialist or quasi-socialist intellectuals who created hypothetical visions of egalitarian, communal, meritocratic, or other notions of perfect societies without considering how these societies could be created or sustained.